aembke/fred.rs/CONTRIBUTING.md

 * Any missing commands.
 * General cleanup and refactoring.
 A lot of the lower level logic was written before async/await, before `impl Trait`, and before NLLs.
 It could certainly be more modern and generic.

-### Performance Improvements

-As of version 5.0.0 this library can do about 2MM req/sec in one client process (with a multi-thread tokio scheduler) running against a single centralized Redis server.
-When I try to configure the client to do more the memory usage on the client tends to increase dramatically.

-I suspect there are a few things that could be changed to increase performance and decrease memory usage.

-* Switch to `ArcStr` instead of `Arc<String>` for string identifiers in maps.
-* Remove some locks on the Connections struct.
-I don't think everything needs to be `Sync` there anymore.
-The command queue should be the only thing that needs to be `Sync`.
-This may require reworking the task that handles reconnection logic since that task also mutates the `Framed` writers map.
-* Change the locked `RedisConfig` to use `ArcSwap` instead.
-* Change the inner locked `ClusterKeyCache` to use `ArcSwap`.

-In addition, there some big improvements that could likely come from some changes in `redis-protocol`.
-The Redis interface involves using a lot of `&'static str` types, and yet `redis-protocol` still uses a `Vec<u8>` under the hood, so we end up cloning this data.
-Adding a lifetime to the `Frame` types in `redis-protocol` would require some pretty invasive changes in this library, but I'm guessing it would improve performance quite a bit.

-Finally, if/when `async` functions are supported in traits it will be possible to remove the trait object in `AsyncResult`.
-Prior to version 5.0.0 all of the redis commands were implemented on one struct, so the client could use the `pub async fn` interface directly.
-However, the Redis interface is pretty large and this proved to be unsustainable.

-In version 5.0.0 I switched to an interface based on different traits for each section of the Redis interface.
-While this is much easier to manage and allowed for a lot of code reuse in higher level clients, it also required using trait objects to wrap all command responses.
-When comparing the pipeline test results between versions 4 and 5 I noticed about a 5-10% throughput decrease in version 5.
-More specifically, it dropped the throughput from about 205MM req/sec to 193MM req/sec on my desktop (12 CPUs, Debian 10).

-Unfortunately I'm not sure how to remove that trait object until `async` functions are supported in traits.

-If you'd like to contribute to any of the above features or changes feel free to reach out.

 ## Design

 This section covers some useful design considerations and assumptions that went into this module.